sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 OK let's do this.

-1. Download the latest [pre-built Linux binary, labeled "linux-x86-64.zip"](https://git.openprivacy.ca/cwtch.im/ui/releases).
-(This guide was written for release version 0.1.2.)
+1. Download the latest [pre-built Linux binary, labeled "cwtch-linux-YYYY-MM-DD.tar.gz"](https://git.openprivacy.ca/cwtch.im/ui/releases) and the matching `.sha256` file.
+(This guide was written for release version 0.1.4.)

-2. Extract the downloaded zip file.
+2. Optionally, check the `gz` file's integrity by opening a terminal, navigating to where you downloaded the pair of files, and running `sha256sum -c cwtch-linux-YYYY-MM-DD.tar.gz.sha256`, filling in the proper date.
+You get an "OK" message.

+3. Extract the downloaded `gz` file (usually this can be done by just double clicking the compressed file).

-3. Launch Cwtch by running `./cwtch/ui` from the appropriate location.
+4. Launch Cwtch by running `./cwtch/ui` from the appropriate location.
 Cwtch should launch!

 Success!
 Hopefully!
+See below for how to run Cwtch more easily, i.e. from your GUI desktop.

 I think my username/address/handle is `schlink~xek4wvclrozoecg535wndbksyid6fczi5q5kbvvtu7pyt2kb3ghdywid` if you want to say hi!
 (I changed that first part from the default "alice" to "schlink" by clicking on the word "alice" and typing "schlink" -- that I could do that wasn't intuitive to me for a few days.)